...

 Due to the fact that California does not require alimony to continue above the age of 18, even for children with special needs, many parents opt to pay alimony for longer durations.
 Nothing prevents you from doing this if you see it necessary in your situation.
 It is essential that you both agree to it.

-Under California law, parents have limited discretion over the amount of child support, unless they wish to pay more than the state’s recommended amount.
 For instance, they cannot go to court and say, “We’ve agreed that I’ll pay only $100 a month in child support,” and expect the judge to agree.
 The state has defined rules for how much money a non-custodial parent must pay for child custody, and the court will not stray from those limits absent exceptional circumstances.

 If a parent refuses to pay child support, he or she will likely be out of luck.
 The courts recognize that both parents are responsible for the upkeep of their children.